powering cures, realizing futures

 family smiling

-From the moment AutoNation Toyota Irvine jumped in to define this partnership, it was clear this meant more to them than selling more cars – it was about building community and supporting families right here in Orange County.
-The entire team’s support of PCRF is a direct reflection of the company’s overall leadership in funding research and treatment aimed at driving out cancers of all types through their DRVPNK mission I enjoyed working with the GM, Mark, and am thrilled that he and his team are committed to supporting this event for years to come!
+From the moment AutoNation Toyota Irvine jumped in to this partnership, it was clear that their involvement was about more than selling more cars – it is about building community and supporting families right here in Orange County.
+AutoNation is a leader in funding research and treatment aimed at driving out cancers of all types through their DRVPNK mission and we’re delighted they have selected to partner with us to achieve our mission.

-It was a treat to feature Wahoo’s new plant-based burritos at our finish line for all our runners, volunteers, and attendees this year.
-Not only were the burritos delicious, but it was one of the most talked-about finish line features from our participants.
+It was a treat to feature Wahoo’s new plant-based burritos at our finish line for all our runners, volunteers and attendees this year.
+Not only were the burritos delicious, but it was participants’ most talked-about finish line feature.
 A fantastic post-race meal that earned praise from vegans and carnivores alike and even had the kids lining up!

-Families join us at the start line in all different phases of their journey.
+Families join us at the start line at different phases of their journey.
 Some have just started treatment, some are coming up for air after rounds of chemo, some are celebrating survivorship, and some are memorializing the children they have lost.
-These touching quotes will stay with me forever:
+These touching quotes will stay with us forever:

 A grieving Father said, “Being here is a reminder there are others who have walked in my shoes.
 We truly are not alone in our grief.”